Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: Introduction

-Stochastic techniques play a key role in optimization problems, where the objective function does not have an analytic expression.
-Such problems are often encountered in discrete event systems, which are quite common in engineering and financial world.
-Most often, the data, obtained via statistical survey or simulation, contains only noisy estimates of the objective function to be optimized.
-One of the most commonly used solution methodologies involves stochastic approximation algorithms, originally due to~\citet{Robbins_1951_jour_AnnMathStat}, which is used to find the zeros of a given function.
+Optimization problems, where the objective function does not have an analytic expression, are quite common in engineering and financial world.
+Such problems are often encountered in discrete event simulations such as queuing systems, allocation problems or financial forecasting.
+In many of these scenarios, the data, obtained via statistical survey or simulation, contains only noisy estimates of the objective function to be optimized, and hence, one is compelled to resort to stochastic techniques.
+One of the most commonly used solution methodologies involves stochastic approximation algorithms, originally due to~\citeN{Robbins_1951_jour_AnnMathStat}, that is used to find the zeros of a given function.
 Based on this approach, gradient descent algorithms have been developed, in which the parameters controlling the system track the zeros of the gradient of the objective.
-However, these algorithms require an estimate of the cost gradient. \citet{Kiefer_1952_jour_AnnMathStat} provide such a gradient estimate using several parallel simulations of the system.
-More efficient techniques for gradient estimation, have been developed based on the smoothed functional approach~\citep{Katkovnik_1972_jour_Automation,Bhatnagar_2003_jour_Simulation}, simultaneous perturbation stochastic approximation~\citep{Spall_1992_jour_AutoControlTrans} etc. A stochastic variation of Newton-based optimization methods, also known as adaptive Newton-based schemes has also been studied in literature~\citep{Ruppert_1985_jour_AnnStat,Spall_2000_jour_AutoCtrl,Bhatnagar_2007_jour_TOMACS}.
+However, these algorithms require an estimate of the cost gradient.
+One can employ direct gradient estimation techniques~\cite{Fu_2006_conf_Simulation} such as infinitesimal perturbation analysis (IPA)~\cite{Suri_1987_jour_JACM}, which require problem-specific analysis, and hence, have limited applicability.
+In the general setting, \citeN{Kiefer_1952_jour_AnnMathStat} provide a gradient estimate that requires a number of parallel simulations of the system linear in the dimension of the parameter.
+More efficient techniques for gradient estimation, have been developed based on the smoothed functional (SF) approach~\cite{Katkovnik_1972_jour_Automation}, simultaneous perturbation stochastic approximation (SPSA)~\cite{Spall_1992_jour_AutoControlTrans}, likelihood ratio~\cite{LEcuyer_1994_jour_ManSc} etc. Stochastic variations of Newton-based optimization methods, also known as adaptive Newton-based schemes have also been studied in the literature~\cite{Ruppert_1985_jour_AnnStat,Spall_2000_jour_AutoCtrl,Bhatnagar_2007_jour_TOMACS}.